Considering an extended warranty on a product purchase? So are many shoppers, as we found in this survey.

 When asked about coverage, 24% of consumers included furniture as a top category.
 This can include sofas, tables, rugs, and mattresses.
 This is a major category because it covers so many of the items we use most.
 Many shoppers get coverage on furniture because of the high use and high risk of accidents.

 It’s important to evaluate furniture warranties to make sure they cover the accidental damage you’re likely to have in your house.
-Accidental damage on furniture items is incredibly common—we saw a lot of claims in 2021 about pet damage to couches and child stains on mattresses.
+Accidental damage on furniture items is incredibly common—we saw a lot of claims last year as well for pet damage to couches and child-induced stains on mattresses.

 Sporting goods and fitness equipment